lintonye/lintonye/_posts/2016-12-20-navigation-experimental-custom-transition-1.md

 layout: post
 last-modified: '2016-12-20'

-title: "NavigationExperimental: Custom Transitions (1)"
+title: "React Navigation: An Overview of Transitioner and CardStack"
 #cover_image: "navigation-custom-transition/ski-lift.jpg"

-excerpt: "Blog series: creating custom transitions using NavigationExperimental.
-This post covers an overview of NavigationCardStack."
+excerpt: "Blog series: creating custom transitions using React Navigation.
+This post covers an overview of Transitioner and CardStack."

 author:
   name: Linton Ye